What's the difference between ``insured value`` on my home insurance policy and the market value of my home?

-If the car is rented in your personal name within the US or its territories, your auto policy provides the same coverage on the rented automobile that you carry on your own car, including deductibles.
+If the car is rented in your personal name within the US or its territories, your auto policy offers the same coverage on the rented automobile that you carry on your own car, including deductibles.
 This means that full coverage for the rented vehicle would only apply if you have full coverage on your own vehicles.

 However, there may be other expenses in the rental contract that your policy does not cover such as the loss of the rental fee or a service charge.
 For example, while the car is being repaired, the rental company is not able to rent it out, therefore losing rental fees.
 Most rental companies will require reimbursement of such expense per the contract.
 Some credit cards, should you rent the vehicle on that card, will cover this.
 Check with your credit card company directly.
 The lesson here is the only way to be sure that you have maximum coverage is to purchase the optional insurance offered by the rental agency.

 Motor homes or commercial vehicles such as moving trucks are not covered by your personal policy.
 Contact your insurance agent.